czue/pegasus-docs/deployment/fly.md

 ```

 A browser tab should open where you should add a Fly Postgres database called {app-name}-db,
 and an Upstash Redis server.
-You can leave the other defaults.
-It should look like this:
+You can leave the other defaults or change the machine size as you see fit.
+It should look something like this:

 ![Fly DB config](/images/deployment/fly-db-config.png)